What is a Sky TV package?

 If you’re only interested in the TV services, you can pick up a Sky TV only package with your favourite channel bundles; you don’t need to be a Sky Broadband customer (though you’ll want some kind of broadband service to get the most out of it, and a phone line is required).

 However, going for a “triple play” bundle with broadband, phone and TV is a fantastic way to get all your entertainment needs covered under one bill.
-And it can often save money over using separate providers.
+And it can often save money over using separate providers, although do bear in mind there will probably be a setup free as Sky don't tend to offer free-setup deals.

 You don’t miss out on any features with one of these.
 Sky TV triple play packages are available with the same broadband speeds - cheap ADSL up to 17Mb and fibre up to 38Mb or 76Mb - and a phone line with optional inclusive calls, plus your choice of Sky TV channel packages.